The Hunger Games: Mockingjay

-After she recovers from Peeta’s attack, Katniss and a team known as the "Star Squad", composed of Gale, Peeta, Finnick, a camera crew, and various other soldiers, are assigned to film propaganda in relatively quiet combat zones.
+After she recovers from Peeta's attack, Katniss and a team known as the "Star Squad", composed of Gale, Peeta, Finnick, a camera crew, and various other soldiers, are assigned to film propaganda in relatively quiet combat zones.
 Katniss, however, decides to go to the Capitol to kill Snow, pretending Coin gave her that mission.
 Peeta still struggles with his brainwashing, but he is in recovery and is still in love with Katniss.
 Most of the squad are killed along the way, including recently married Finnick.
 As Katniss approaches Snow's mansion, she sees a group of Capitol children surrounding it as human shields.
 Suddenly a hovercraft drops silver parachutes on the children, who reach for them, hoping they bear food.
 Some of the parachutes explode, creating carnage.
 The advancing rebels send in medics, including Primrose Everdeen.
 Then the rest of the parachutes explode, killing Primrose just as she sees her sister.

 Later, Katniss, also injured, awakens from a coma to learn that the rebels have won, and Snow is awaiting execution at her hands.
 When she meets Snow by chance, he claims that it was Coin who secretly ordered the bombings in order to strip away the support of his remaining followers.
 This bomb also matches the description of the one Gale was helping to devise, and she breaks off her friendship with Gale.
 Coin then asks the surviving victors to vote on a final Hunger Games, involving the children of high-ranking Capitol officials (including Snow's granddaughter).
-In order to gain Coin’s trust, Katniss and Haymitch cast the deciding votes in favor of the scheme.
+In order to gain Coin's trust, Katniss and Haymitch cast the deciding votes in favor of the scheme.
 However, at what is supposed to be Snow's execution, Katniss instead kills Coin with her bow.
-Snow laughs, then dies.
+Snow laughs, then dies from either choking or at the hands of the crowd watching the execution.
 Katniss attempts to commit suicide, but Peeta stops her and she is instead arrested.

 Katniss is tried, but the jury believes she was mentally unfit, and she is sent home to District 12.
 Both Katniss's mother and Gale take jobs in other districts.
 Peeta regains his sanity.
-Katniss settles down with him, and the two “grow back together.”
+Katniss settles down with him, and the two "grow back together."
 After many years, she finally agrees to have children.
 They have a girl and then a boy, who grow up in a world without the Hunger Games.
 To cope with her lingering PTSD, Katniss often spends time recounting every kind deed she has ever witnessed anyone do.